 }

-As part of our Assembly Instructions, we define two fields: input, and w.
-Both allow us to specify parameters on a per-URL basis, so we can use the same Template in several different ways.
-It is also important to note that input is a special implicit parameter, meaning that its value isn't defined by a query parameter, but instead by the destination of the URL.
+In these Assembly Instructions, we define two fields: input and w.
+These fields allow you to specify parameters on a per-URL basis, enabling the use of the same Template in various ways.
+It's important to note that input is a special implicit parameter; its value isn't defined by a query parameter but instead by the destination of the URL.
+The w parameter, on the other hand, is used to specify the desired width of the resized image.

 Now, in order to use the Template, we need to craft a URL following the format below.